Drumil23/Nyaya-AI/README.md

-# lawgic-ai Chatbot
+# Nyaya-AI Chatbot

 ## Overview

-Nyaya-AI Chatbot is a virtual assistant designed to provide legal information and assistance.
+Nyaya-AI chatbot is a virtual assistant designed to provide legal information and assistance.

 ## Installation